Does A Yucca Plant Need Full Sun?

 How Do You Know If A Yucca Is Dying?

-Though yucca plants are easy plants to grow and have a high tolerance for neglect, they can suffer from plant diseases just like any other plant.
+Though yuccas are easy plants to grow and have a high tolerance for neglect, they can suffer from diseases just like any other plant.
 Here are a few tell-tale signs to determine if the succulent needs a little TLC.

 Wilted leaves with white or yellow spots

 Too much sun can also be a bad thing for the yucca plant.
-If you notice any yellow or white spots appearing on the plant's leaves, the chances are that it is receiving too much direct sun daily.
-This can also happen when the plant's environment is abruptly changed.
-For example, moving a plant from a low-light area immediately to one where it's exposed to hours of direct sunlight.
+If you notice any yellow or white spots appearing on the its leaves, it may be receiving too much direct sun daily.

 You may also notice that the leaves contain burn marks on their tips.
-It's always best to slowly accumulate yuccas to new environments to prevent them from becoming stressed.
+It's always best to slowly acclimate yuccas to new environments to prevent them from becoming stressed.

 Spots on leaves or branch disfiguration